craftcms/docs/docs/4.x/extend/updating-plugins.md

 'entries/<section:{handle}>/<elementId:\d+><slug:(?:-[^\/]*)?>' => 'elements/edit',
 ```

-Most element types still have a `*/create` action that populates a draft and redirects to its edit page.

 ::: tip
 Categories take advantage of this unified element editing improvement with their new draft support—so the [Category](craft4:craft\elements\Category) element is a good example to investigate.
 :::